 5.5.9 Conservation, Forestry, and Recreational Uses

 Private landowners are encouraged to reforest idle lands.
-Landowners of properties with a high forestry potential are encouraged to enter into appropriate management programs with the Ministry of Natural Resources or Conservation Authority where it is not providing significant wildlife habitat or habitat of endangered species and threatened species.
-“Idle” lands often provide important habitat for species that could be lost through reforestation, for example, Eastern Loggerhead Shrike, Bobolink, Eastern Meadowlark.
+Landowners of properties with a high forestry potential are encouraged to enter into appropriate management programs with the Ministry of Natural Resources and Forestry or Conservation Authority where it is not providing significant wildlife habitat or habitat of endangered species and threatened species.
+“Idle” lands often provide important habitat for species that could be lost through reforestation, for example, Eastern Loggerhead Shrike, Bobolink and Eastern Meadowlark.

-Passive outdoor recreational uses, forestry, tree farms, conservation uses are permitted.
+Passive outdoor recreational uses, forestry, tree farms and conservation uses are permitted.
 In addition active recreational uses (excluding such uses as commercial resort uses, tourist camps, tent and trailer parks, marinas, golf courses) such as riding and sport clubs, and municipal recreation facilities are permitted provided: